Norma Talmadge: Norma Talmadge Film Corporation

 Talmadge's first film for her studio, the now lost Panthea (1917), was directed by Allan Dwan with assistants Erich von Stroheim and Arthur Rosson.
 The film was a dramatic tour de force for her in a story set in Russia of a woman who sacrifices herself to help her husband.
 The film was a hit, turning Talmadge into a sensation and established her as a first-rate dramatic actress.

 Talmadge's acting ability improved rapidly during this period.
 She made four to six films a year in New York between 1917 and 1921.
 Under Schenck's personal supervision, other films followed, including Poppy (1917), in which she was paired with Eugene O'Brien.
 The teaming was such a hit they made 10 more films together, including The Moth and The Secret of the Storm Country, a sequel to Tess of the Storm Country (1914), starring Mary Pickford.

-In 1918, she reteamed with Sidney Franklin, who directed The Safety Curtain, Her Only Way, Forbidden City, The Heart of Wetona, and 1919's The Probation Wife.
-These films have small-scale settings and familiar actors appearing from one film to the next.
-An advantage of the East Coast locale was access to the country's best high-fashion designers, such as Madame Francis and Lucile.
-Between 1919 and 1920, Talmadge's name appeared on a regular monthly fashion advice column for Photoplay magazine; her publicist was Beulah Livingstone.